fugue/zim/proposals/paramterized_rules.md

 host machine, where the environment variable name may or may not be the same as the parameter name.

+A new `variables` section in the component definition supports more flexible variable resolution from the environment and from running scripts.
+Variables defined here may subsequently be referenced by rules, as default values for parameters as an example.

-## Approach
+## Thoughts

  * The resolved parameters factor into the rule identity and their cache key.
  * Users should have the option to "connect" a parameter to an environment variable on the host system.
  * Parameter values may also be passed explicitly via the "with" keyword as part of a requires statement.
- * Users should have the option to resolve parameters at the project level and reuse the resolution across multiple components.
+ * Users should have the option to declare variables as global, so that they are resolved only once across multiple components.
+Conflicting definitions should result in an error or warning perhaps.
  * Extracting key-values from JSON environment variables could be helpful.
- * All environment variables should not be passed.
-Only those referenced as parameters should be passed.
- * Variables defined by a script should be resolved immediately before first use.
+ * Variables referenced by a rule should be resolved immediately before use.
- * A derived component should be able to override variable value defaults.
+ * A derived component should be able to override parameter defaults.
  * Consider how conditional behavior should be introduced.
 Via a switch statement mechanism perhaps.
  * Parameters and their values should be shown to the user during execution by